 Applications that meet the criteria for the Terra Foundation Fellowships will be evaluated on the quality of the proposed project and the applicant’s academic standing, scholarly qualifications, and experience.
 The project’s compatibility with Smithsonian collections, facilities, staff, and programs will also be considered.
 Candidates must be proficient in reading and speaking English.
 A committee comprised of Smithsonian curators and one outside scholar will review the applications.

 Interested candidates should apply to the Smithsonian Institution Fellowship Program (SIFP), found under the Office of Fellowships and Internships in the Smithsonian Online Academic Appointment system (SOLAA), and not under SAAM's name.
+To be considered for a Terra Foundation Fellowship, applicants must propose a primary advisor from SAAM.
+Only one application is necessary; applicants will automatically be considered for all relevant SAAM fellowships.

 The annual stipend for Terra Foundation Fellows is $36,000 at the predoctoral level and $50,400 at the postdoctoral and senior levels, with an allowance of up to $4,000 available for short research trips.
 An additional allowance may be provided to help with temporary relocation to the Smithsonian and the cost of health insurance.
 The Smithsonian Institution’s Office of International Relations will assist with arranging J-1 exchange visas for fellowship recipients who require them.